chun-eric/sentinel-siem-chatgpt/README.md

 <br />
 <br/>
 Before we login with the correct credentials we need to create a new password as Microsoft will ask you to change it.
 Try to use a password that’s been used for brute force attackes like password.
 You will notice Microsoft trying to prevent us from using commonly used passwords.
+Nice.
 <br />
 <br/>
-Next try an alphanumeric combination and login:
+Next, try an alphanumeric combination and login:
 <br />
 <br/>
 keysersoze@acloudcallednimbushotmail.onmicrosoft.com